MarkKozel/CompOrgEText/docs/Foundations/LogicAndDigitalCircuits/StorageCircuits.md

 Storage 'memory' circuits retain the bit values between clock cycles.
 This required the controlling logic to reset these circuits if required.

-There are several basic flip-flop types that retain data.
+There are several basic latch types that retain data.

-Including write-enable circuits, a flip-flop can be protected from unexpected update.
+Including write-enable circuits, a latch can be protected from unexpected update.